Professional Requirements

 Wyoming

-Licensees shall ensure that patients have provided informed consent to …
+Licensees shall ensure that patients have provided informed …

 Licensees shall ensure that patients have provided informed consent to the use of telehealth technology.